History of Dallas Challenge

 In March of 1984, Dallas Challenge was incorporated following the quick thinking and fast action of task force members who gathered following a symposium entitled "The Dallas Challenge."
 The symposium, organized and attended by a number of concerned Dallas civic leaders, was developed to examine the rising tide of adolescent substance abuse in the Metroplex and later led to the incorporation of Dallas Challenge as a 501 (c) 3 nonprofit organization.
 Through efforts to address the behavior of at-risk youth, it was discovered that such substance abuse was closely related to several other issues of concern including domestic violence, community dysfunction, school truancy and other destructive behaviors.
 This led to the further development of Dallas Challenge programs and services to help youth stay in school, off drugs and alcohol, and out of the criminal justice system.

-We have now celebrated 31+ years of service to the North Texas community, and we plan to continue our tradition of providing quality services to empower youth, connect families and strengthen our community.
+We will soon celebrate 34 years of service to the North Texas community, and we plan to continue our tradition of providing quality services to empower youth, connect families and strengthen our community.

 Back to About Us

 7777 Forest Lane, Suite C-410 | Dallas, Texas 75230 | T: 972.566.4680 | F: 972.566.6378